 Now, diploma holders can study EEE at Anna University in Kancheepuram

-This course, monitored by the Directorate of Technical Education (DoTE) under Higher Education Department, will be applicable for all students studying in government, government aided and self-finance polytechnic colleges across the State.
+This course, monitored by the Directorate of Technical Education (DoTE) under the Higher Education Department, will be applicable for all students studying in government, government-aided aided and self-finance polytechnic colleges across the State.

-This course, monitored by the Directorate of Technical Education (DoTE) under Higher Education Department, will be applicable for all students studying in government, government aided and self-finance polytechnic colleges across the State.
+This course, monitored by the Directorate of Technical Education (DoTE) under the Higher Education Department, will be applicable for all students studying in government, government-aided aided and self-finance polytechnic colleges across the State.

 Last date for registration, including payment of application fee and uploading of documents, is on or before June 6.
 Accordingly, Mando Anand India will pay the one-time fee and caution deposit payable at the time of admission.

-The stipend is paid to every admitted student, over and above paying the semester fees, admission fee, caution deposit and hostel expenditure.
-Selection of students will be made based on the rules of TN’s communal reservation, for which only the state’s native candidates alone will be considered.
+The stipend is paid to every admitted student, over and above paying the semester fees, admission fee, caution deposit, and hostel expenditure.
+Students will be selected based on the rules of TN’s communal reservation, for which only the State’s native candidates will be considered.
 Marks in the qualifying diploma examination will be used to prepare the merit list.

 In case more than one candidate secures the same marks in the common rank list, inter-se rank (relative position or ranking) among such candidates will be determined in the order of priority that includes date of birth (senior will be placed above) and random number.
 Counselling for admission will be held only through online mode.

-Once the merit list is published, candidates can access the website for giving their acceptance within a stipulated time
+Once the merit list is published, candidates can access the website to give their acceptance within a stipulated time.